 Time blocking is like a roadmap for your day, helping you navigate the chaos of parenting.
 By dedicating specific chunks of time to different tasks, you regain control over your schedule.

-It’s not just about fitting in chores; it’s about prioritizing what truly matters, like family time or self-care.
-You’ll find that when you allocate time for each activity, you reduce stress and avoid the overwhelm that often accompanies busy days.
+It’s not just about fitting in chores.
+It’s about prioritizing what truly matters, like family time or self-care.
+Allocating time for each activity reduces stress and helps you avoid the overwhelm that comes with busy days.

 Start small: choose one or two blocks to focus on this week.
 You’ll feel more accomplished and less scattered.